Updated 7/30/25

 - Product Identification: Details such as SKU, UPC, or GTIN that identify specific products.

-Standard Quantities
+Key Standard Quantities in EDI 852

 The EDI 852 reports several key quantities, including: